Relativity of Time and the Reality of Fate

-Everything related so far demonstrates that we never have direct contact with the external world, that we only know the version of matter as it exists in our minds and that one actually leads one's whole life in "spacelessness."
-Asserting the contrary would be to profess a superstitious belief removed from reason and scientific truth, for what is set out here are all technical and scientific facts even described in middle school textbooks.
+Everything related so far demonstrates that we never have direct contact with the "three-dimensional space" of reality, and that we lead our whole lives within our minds.
+Asserting the contrary would be to profess a superstitious belief removed from reason and scientific truth, for by no means can we achieve direct contact with the original of the external world.

 The Perception of Time

 What we call "time" is in fact a method by which one moment is compared to another.
 For example, when a person taps an object, he hears a particular sound.
 If he taps the same object five minutes later, he hears another sound.
 Thinking there is an interval between the two sounds, he calls this interval "time."
 Yet when he hears the second sound, the first one he heard is no more than a memory in his mind, merely a bit of information in his imagination.
 A person formulates his perception of time by comparing the moment in which he lives with what he holds in memory.
 If he doesn't make this comparison, he can have no perception of time either.

 Similarly, a person makes a comparison when he sees someone enter through a door and sit in an armchair in the middle of the room.
 By the time this person sits in the armchair, the images of the moment he opened the door and made his way to the armchair are compiled as bits of information in memory.
 The perception of time takes place when one compares the man sitting on the armchair with those bits of recalled information.